odellus/odellus.github.io/about.md

 **2013** Founded WG-APL ➜ Phytomech Industries
 ^^^
 - Started as a one-man data-science consulting outfit.
-- Evolved into Phytomech Industries—an agricultural-robotics company I now run as CTO.
+- Evolved into Phytomech Industries—an agricultural-robotics company
-- Built the first prototypes of autonomous pick-and-place field robots.
 :::::

 :::::::